 - medicinal- nothing better for healing skin issues than calendula

-In fact calendula is so helpful with so much that I make sure I plant some every year just for skin issues or healing needs just for that alone.
-I absolutely must have my own home made calendula oil on hand at all time.
-Burns, bruises, cuts, scrapes, injuries, DIY all-purpose Healing Salve and carrier oil, calendula-infused oil is my number one choice to keep on hand in the home-made medicinal herbs cabinet.
+Calendula is so helpful with so much that I make sure I plant some every year just for skin issues or healing needs just for that alone.
+I absolutely must have my own homemade calendula oil on hand at all time.
+Burns, bruises, cuts, scrapes, injuries, DIY all-purpose Healing Salve and calendula-infused oil is my number one choice to keep on hand in the home-made medicinal herbs cabinet.

-Thyme in itself is really an amazing plant, In fact I did a whole in dept look at just thyme and what makes it so great check that out here.
-It has amazing health properties, but its also a superhero in the garden keeping some of the most frustrating pests at bay.
+Thyme in itself is really an amazing plant.
+It has amazing health properties, but it’s also a superhero in the garden keeping some of the most frustrating pests at bay.

 - Garden pest deterrent, especially helpful with cabbage worms that like plants of the cruciferous family.